shcaba/Sebastes_melanops_WA/Document/_main.md

 In the previous assessment, commercial discards were not accounted for due to the information provided by the West Coast Groundfish Observer Program (WCGOP) at that time, showing about a 1% discard rate in their survey.
 We evaluated the WCGOP estimates of Black Rockfish discards from 2002-2013, which showed a total of 32.2 mt in estimated discards and total landings of 2,042.5 mt coastwide, resulting in a rough discard rate estimate of 1.58%.

 Recreational discard estimates were not available until 2002.
 Numbers of discarded-by-depth Black Rockfish were estimated using the same catch expansion algorithm for landed catch.
 Surface release mortalities adopted by the Groundfish Management Team (GMT) in their death-by-depth matrix (11%, 20%, 29%, and 63%) were then applied to the number of released Black Rockfish for each of 4 release depth bins (0-10 fm, 11-20 fm, 21-30 fm, and >30fm), respectively.
 Total dead released Black Rockfish were then summed across each depth bin.
 The average weights of discards were assumed to be the same as the average weights of landed and multiplied by the number of released dead to get total dead in metric tons.
 For pre-2002 release, proportions of releases based on a ratio estimator using 2003-2007 data were applied.
 For the split between charter and private vessels, the same algorithm used for splitting retained catch was applied.
 The overall average discard rate in the recreational fisheries was 1.37%.
 There was no information on Washington commercial discards, so the rate of 1.37% (same as the historical recreational discards) was also applied to the entire commercial time series.
 This low rate was similar to discard rates estimated in the other states.
-Annual retained and discarded catches are summarized in Table \ref{tab:rec_catch_reconstruction}.
+Annual retained and discarded catches are summarized in Table \ref{tab:annual_discards}.

 ## Composition Data